Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment

 \subsection{Main Results}

-We conducted extensive evaluation experiments and mitigation experiments on CDV.
-The detailed configurations of each experiment and their correspondence with all the figures can be found in the \autoref{appendix:settings}.
+We conducted extensive evaluation experiments and mitigation studies to assess the impact of \textbf{adaptive distractions} on LLMs.
+The detailed configurations and dataset-model setups corresponding to each figure and table can be found in Appendix~\ref{appendix:settings}.

-\textbf{Our method enables LLMs to autonomously generate CDV examples and effectively engage in self-challenging.} In \autoref{fig:multi_results}, the same model was configured to serve as both the proxy and victim model during the process of CDV investigation, we can observe that all tested models exhibit a significant decline in accuracy on perturbed questions when compared to their performance on the original questions.
-For instance, GPT-4o-mini's performance significantly drops by more than 40\%.
+\textbf{Our method enables LLMs to autonomously generate adaptive distractions and effectively self-challenge.} In \autoref{fig:multi_results}, we configure the same model to act as both the proxy and the victim in the distraction generation process.
+We observe that all tested models suffer a substantial drop in accuracy when evaluated on adaptively distracted questions, compared to their original performance.
+For instance, GPT-4o-mini experiences a performance decline of over 40\%.

-Furthermore, it also reveals an intriguing pattern the vulnerabilities identified by a model itself tend to be more challenging than those discovered by other models.
-For instance, the GPT-4o-mini exhibits a significantly lower accuracy of 0.185 on perturbed questions generated through its self-identified vulnerabilities, compared to its performance of 0.235 on perturbations created by the more sophisticated GPT-4o.
-This indicates that \textbf{the model itself is more aware of its weaknesses}, aligning with the justifiability of previous works about self-alignment \citep{sun2024principle} and self-correction \citep{pan2023automatically}.
+Furthermore, we uncover an intriguing pattern: distractions generated by a model itself tend to be more adversarial to that model than those generated by others.
+For example, GPT-4o-mini achieves an accuracy of only 0.185 on distractions it generated for itself, compared to 0.235 on those generated by the more advanced GPT-4o.
+This suggests that \textbf{models may be better at identifying their own weaknesses}, resonating with previous findings on self-alignment \cite{sun2024principle} and self-correction \cite{pan2023automatically}.

-\textbf{All models are susceptible to challenges posed by CDV examples, regardless of their capabilities.} Our findings reveal that CDV examples generated by stronger models effectively challenge weaker models, while those generated by weaker models also significantly impact stronger ones.
-As shown in \autoref{fig:multi_results}, despite their superior language, reasoning, and knowledge capabilities, the stronger models have not achieved complete dominance over smaller models in handling CDV examples.
-Even the most advanced LLMs\footnote{We refer to the leaderboard at \url{https://lmarena.ai/} for model performance comparisons.}, such as GPT-4o and Claude-3.5-Sonnet, achieve less than 50\% accuracy on questions perturbed by Gemma-2-27B.
-This underscores a fundamental concern, showing that no model is fully immune to such vulnerability.
+\textbf{All models are susceptible to adaptive distractions, regardless of their scale or capability.} Our results show that distractions created by stronger models can reliably challenge weaker models, while even distractions from weaker models can degrade the performance of stronger ones.
+As shown in \autoref{fig:multi_results}, powerful models such as GPT-4o and Claude-3.5-Sonnet still achieve below 50\% accuracy when evaluated on distractions generated by Gemma-2-27B.
+This highlights a fundamental vulnerability: \textit{no model is currently robust to adaptive distractions}.\footnote{We refer to the leaderboard at \url{https://lmarena.ai/} for model performance comparisons.}